Fl0W97/ci-p4-methods-library/README.md

     Render: A platform used to render and display the project’s README file.
     GitHub: A platform that hosts the website’s source code and facilitates project management through features like the Kanban board.
     Chrome DevTools: The developer tools in Google Chrome used to debug and inspect the website’s frontend.
+    Firefox DevTools: The developer tools in Firefox used to debug and inspect the website’s frontend.
     Font Awesome: A library used to incorporate scalable vector icons into the website.
-    Coolors: A tool used to generate a color palette for the website’s design.
+    [Coolors](https://coolors.co/): A tool used to generate a color palette for the website’s design.
     W3C Validator: A tool used to validate the HTML5 code to ensure it follows best practices and standards.
     W3C CSS Validator: A tool used to validate the CSS code, ensuring it conforms to web standards.
     JSHint: A tool used to check JavaScript code for potential errors or problems.